groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/net/pdf-watermarking-attachments/remove-annotations-text-formatting-pdf/_index.md

 weight: 30
 url: /net/pdf-watermarking-attachments/remove-annotations-text-formatting-pdf/
 ---

+# Remove Annotations with Specific Text Formatting in PDF

 ## Introduction
 In this tutorial, we'll guide you through the process of removing annotations with specific text formatting in a PDF document using Groupdocs.Watermark for .NET.
 This library provides powerful features for working with watermarks, annotations, and other document elements in various formats.
 ## Prerequisites